danielsollondon/azvmimagebuilder/quickquickstarts/2_Creating_a_Custom_Win_Shared_Image_Gallery_Image_from_SIG/readme.md

 This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and then use the Azure [Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries).

+This Quick Start assumes you have completed 1_Creating_a_Custom_Win_Shared_Image_Gallery_Image, and therefore the variables below, will be preset to those variable names, for continuity, but you can always update them yourself.

 To use this Quick Quickstarts, this can all be done using the Azure [Cloudshell from the Portal](https://azure.microsoft.com/en-us/features/cloud-shell/).
 Simply copy and paste the code from here, at a miniumum, just update the **subscriptionID** variable below.

 >>> Note!
 Azure Image Builder automatically runs sysprep to generalize the image, this is a generic sysprep command, which you can [overide](https://github.com/danielsollondon/azvmimagebuilder/blob/master/troubleshootingaib.md#vms-created-from-aib-images-do-not-create-successfully) if you are aware of more favorable settings.
 However, for *Windows there are limits on how many times (8), an image can be sysprep'd*, see [here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep--generalize--a-windows-installation#limits-on-how-many-times-you-can-run-sysprep) for more details.
 Therefore exercise caution on how many times you layer customizations.